Will an Indulgence Take Away the Punishment for My Sins

 What is an Indulgence?

-An indulgence quite different than what most people understand.
+An indulgence quite different than what most people understand as I have mentioned.

 “An indulgence is a remission before God of the temporal punishment due to sins whose guilt has already been forgiven” (CCC #1471).